jav8319/sunshine-path/README.md

 ## Description

-The index.html contains a javascript test which has to be completed before the time limit.
+The file index.html contains a javascript test which has to be completed before the time limit.
 The code to set up the timer is called "interval function" which is very useful to count time.

 ## Usage